Meet Kai, Co-Chair of the Labor and Employment Group, experienced education attorney and impartial investigator in

 Here’s why you’ll enjoy working with her.

-Kai has a particular passion for representing higher education institutions and independent secondary schools.
+Kai serves as primary outside counsel to a number of higher education institutions and independent secondary schools.
 She regularly assists school clients with risk management and crisis response.
 She also has extensive experience consulting on employment, student affairs, faculty tenure, Title IX compliance and FERPA issues.
 A litigator by background, Kai has defended schools in discrimination, harassment, retaliation, faculty tenure, and breach of contract cases in both state and federal court.
 Kai is a frequent speaker on education law issues, including at the Independent School Association of Northern New England and Maine Association of Independent Schools.

 Kai regularly provides consulting services and training workshops to colleges, universities, and secondary schools throughout the Northeast on best practices related to preventing, investigating, and responding to sexual misconduct.
 She is also a frequent commentator on student sexual assault and has been quoted in the Washington Post, ESPN and BuzzFeed.